 You thoroughly enjoy being outside a lounging about on your lawn chairs or other pieces of furniture in your patio or yard in the spring, summer and even in the fall.
-However, in the winter with the snow, freezing rain and cold without the proper furniture maintenance your outdoor furniture could be harmed.
+However, in the winter with the snow, freezing rain and cold, your outdoor patio furniture might not hold up too well.
+That’s why it’s important to take the correct steps to protecting your patio furniture.
 How do you protect this type of furniture?
 Let’s look at the various measures to take during the winter to prolong the life of your chairs, tables and other pieces.

 Wood patio furniture should have a protective sealant applied to it.
-This seals the wood from moisture damage year round let alone in the winter.
+This seals the wood from moisture year round, which is especially important during the winter months.
 In the winter, the moisture can freeze in the wood causing it to crack.
 When properly sealed, the snow and freezing rain cannot soak into the wood in the same manner as with raw wood.
 Covers keep the snow and ice from seeping into this furniture.
 However, the sealant should still be applied because wood can absorb moisture from the air.

-Metal furniture for the most part should not be left out in the weather during the winter.
+Wrought iron patio furniture for the most part should not be left out in the weather during the winter.
 It can rust because of the snow or freezing rain.
 When rust happens, it weakens the metal and causes it to breakdown.
 Galvanized metal holds up better than regular metal, but over time it could also suffer from being out in the snow.
 It is best to bring this furniture in from outdoors in not only the winter, but also when it rains.
-Patio furniture maintenance is necessary for this type of outdoor chairs and such.

 Many of the models of outdoor furniture use removable cushions.
 When not in use in the winter they should be stored indoors, in a shed, or a heavy-duty cushion storage box.
 The fabric can be easily damage by the freezing and thawing that occurs during the cold weather.
 Additionally, the stuffing in these cushions can mold and mildew.
 You should also bring these inside when it is raining.
 Covering them with a tarp or sheet of plastic will keep dust from accumulating on them.